-To achieve the FAQ Level 3 Certificate in Ambulance Patient Care: Urgent Care Services, learners must complete a minimum of all 13 mandatory components and select at least 1 component from the optional group to the value of 23 credits.
-Learners may choose to do further components from the additional component groups, but these components are not required to complete the qualification.
+To achieve the FAQ Level 3 Award in Ambulance Patient Care: Non-Urgent Care Services, Learners must complete a minimum of 7 mandatory Components.
+Learners may choose further Components from the additional Components group, but these are not required to complete the qualification.